ArthurDLTR/certibiocide/README.md

 ### Main code

-GPLv3 or (at your option) any later version.
+GPLv3 or any later version.
 See file COPYING for more information.

 ### Documentation